TOAST-DOCS/Contact-Center/en/online-contact-guide-ticket-management.md

     - Resolved via Call: Inquiry resolved through call
     - Others

-**Ticket Batching** function could be used when similar inquiries need to be answered at once, or when agents/groups of tickets should be changed together. **⑤ Ticket Batching** button is in the upper side of the ticket list.
+**③ Ticket Batching** function could be used when similar inquiries need to be answered at once, or when agents/groups of tickets should be changed together.

 ✔ **\[FAQ]** [How can I use answer templates?](https://nhn-contact.oc.toast.com/oceng/hc/article/122/) ✔ **\[FAQ]** [Can I process tickets with the same inquiry all at once?](https://nhn-contact.oc.toast.com/oceng/hc/article/121/)